 However, if highlighting part of the question is helpful (to make things easier for candidates to understand), you should use bold text.

-If your question requires a few lines of context first, separate the context and question with a line break (by hitting "enter"), then bolden the question itself.
+If your question requires a few lines of context first, separate the context and question with a line break (by hitting enter), then make the question itself bold.

 Write questions as actual questions.
-Avoid using incomplete sentences ending on semicolumn (:) or ellipsis (...).
+Avoid using incomplete sentences ending with a colon (:) or ellipsis (...).
 For example, don't say "The core elements of UX design are:" Instead, ask the full question, as shown below.

 Including instructions with your question